LD.AOUT_SO(1) NetBSD General Commands Manual LD.AOUT_SO(1)

 libraries.

-names to be loaded after the main program but
+filenames to be loaded after the main program

-LD_WARN_NON_PURE_CODE When set, issue a warning whenever a link-edit-
+LD_WARN_NON_PURE_CODE When set, issue a warning whenever a link-

-segment of some loaded object.
-This is usually
+text segment of some loaded object.
+This is

 LD_SUPPRESS_WARNINGS When set, no warning messages of any kind are